-The main advantage of Backpack Dive Bags is that they are great for carrying your kit for a longer distance over a rough surface.
-The weight is more even spread over the shoulders unlike a duffel bag and dragging a wheeled bag over rough terrain can be challenging and destructive to the bag.
+The main advantage of Backpacks Bags is that they are great for carrying your kit for a longer distance over a rough surface.
+The weight is more evenly spread over the shoulders unlike a duffel bag and dragging a wheeled bag over rough terrain can be challenging and destructive to the bag.

 More expensive models will sport roller bag type features like wheels and telescopic handles as well as more internal and external pockets.

-- Come is a wide range of sizes and materials
+- Come in a wide range of sizes and materials

 - Keeps your hands free

-- Needs to be sensibly packed as a full set of kit can weigh a lot
+- Needs to be sensibly packed as a full set of kits can weigh a lot

 - Can be more expensive compared to the same size duffel bag